sjbevins/n8n-arxiv-digest/README.md

 ### Why Google Sheets?

 A Google Sheet is the simplest possible "database" for subscriber management.
-Adding a colleague is as easy as adding a row — no admin panel or API calls needed.
+Adding a colleague is as easy as adding a row, no admin panel or API calls needed.
 It also makes it easy to share subscriber management with others in your lab.

 ---